Miscellaneous > Terms & legals

 preload

-These requirements ensure that once a browser learns the HSTS policy for Tallyfy, it can reliably and securely enforce HTTPS-only communication, providing protection against common web attacks.
+These rules ensure that once your browser learns the HSTS rule for Tallyfy, it can reliably enforce secure connections, protecting you.

 Tracking And Tasks > Protect sensitive data